Quicklist: Carpet Fiber and Pile Options

 A level loop design uses short loops where everything is carefully measured to where the loops are of the same length.
-This is a little stiffer but it is perfectly appropriate for areas where large amounts of traffic can come into play.
-The loops are made to be as symmetrical as possible so you will have a clearly organized setup for the carpet without being too complicated or rough.
+This type is a little stiffer but it is perfectly appropriate for high traffic areas where durability and toughness are important.

 A pattern arrangement uses a mix of cut and looped yarn spots.
-The specific areas where the yarn is looped versus where it is cut can be planned out before the carpet is made.
-This is designed to establish a specific pattern and is often made with decorative intentions in mind.
-You can use any kind of great pattern whether it entails a symmetrical design or a series of floral accents all around.
-Whatever you choose should be checked properly.
+The specific areas where the yarn is looped versus where it is cut are planned out before the carpet is made, and is designed to establish a specific pattern.

-The next distinguishing component to carpet is the material.
-When someone is wondering the different types of berber carpet, for example, those different types are based on the different carpet materials used in the pile.
+The next distinguishing component of carpet is the material.
+When someone is wondering about the different types of Berber carpet, for example, those different types are based on the different carpet materials used in the pile.

 Below is a list of the different types of carpet materials.

-Acrylic is made with a wool-like body that resists static and most stains.
+Acrylic is made with a wool-like body that has a level of static and stain resistance that makes this variety particularly appealing for areas that might be susceptible to stains, and general wear and tear.
 It is not likely to fade as much as other options.

 You can always use real wool for your carpet if desired.
 Wool is appealing for how it features a series of carefully woven fibers that resist dirt.
 It can resist stains quite well.
 However, it is also more expensive due to how sturdy and durable the surface is.

 Triexta is a synthetic choice that has become popular in many homes with pets and kids.
-This is thanks to how the fibers are strong and not as likely to tear apart as others.
-It is a powerful option but it can also cost quite a good deal of money due to how powerful it is.
+This is thanks to how the fibers are strong and not as likely to tear apart like others.
+Triexta carpeting is a powerful option but it can also be somewhat expensive, so may not be the best choice for those wishing to keep costs down.

 A. Pile Fiber Density

 Quality carpet is indicated by the density of the fibers used for the pile.
 The denser the pile, the higher quality it is.
-When you can feel the backing material when running your hand over the upside of the carpet, that’s a lesser quality.
-When you don’t feel the backing, or the backing sensation is slight, that’s a better quality carpet.
+When you can feel the carpet backing material when running your hand over the upside of the carpet, this indicates a lower quality.
+When you don’t feel the backing this is a sign of superior quality.